spamsammi/wg_wol_relay/README.md

     `build-essential python3 pip`

     * `python3.9` is prefered; versions newer than this will potentially still work
-2. **Traffic from the WireGuard server must be able to forward traffic to the local lan/wan**.
+2. Traffic from the WireGuard server must be able to accept traffic from the WireGuard network interface.
-    * A configuration similar to below is needed in your WireGuard server's configuration.
-This example is allowing all traffic on the WireGuard interface (wg0) to forward traffic to an ethernet interface (eth0) and sets the appropriate rules in UFW to allow this traffic through the firewall (if UFW is used):
+    * A configuration similar to below is needed in your WireGuard server's configuration:

         ```
-        PostUp = ufw route allow in on wg0 out on eth0
-        PostUp = iptables -A FORWARD -i wg0 -j ACCEPT; iptables -t nat -I POSTROUTING -o eth0 -j MASQUERADE
+        PostUp = iptables -A FORWARD -i wg0 -j ACCEPT
-        PreDown = ufw route delete allow in on wg0 out on eth0
-        PreDown = iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE
+        PreDown = iptables -D FORWARD -i wg0 -j ACCEPT
         ```
 3. If using `sudo make install` below, the VPN server needs to use `systemd` for the installation script to execute correctly
 4. A device on the local network that is setup to wake from WOL packets